allodoxaphobia/natpinning/README.md

 Options:
   -h, --help            show this help message and exit -p PROTO, --proto=PROTO
-                        Protocol you wish to test: FTP, IRC -t CBTYPE, --type=CBTYPE
+                        Protocol you wish to test: FTP, IRC, SIP (default is all) -t CBTYPE, --type=CBTYPE
-                        How do you wish to connect back to the client: socket, ssh, telnet
+                        How do you wish to connect back to the client: socket, ssh, telnet, none

 To run tests, naviguate the victim browser to http://exploit_server/rafsstuff/exploit.html?server=exploit_server&ci=192.168.0.156&cp=443&type=irc whereby
 	server: is the ip to which flash should connect
 	ci: the ip of the host you are trying to expose
 	cp: the port on host ci you are trying to gain access to
-	type: the protocol you want to use for the test (irc or ftp)
+	type: the protocol you want to use for the test (irc, ftp or sip, default is all)

 Current status: